ueberf/ueberf.github.io/README.md

 # Interactive Technology Design Wiki

-This is a prototype for the upcoming ITD Wiki page.
+This is a prototype for the upcoming ITD Wiki page, build with [docsify.js](https://docsify.js.org/#/).
-Build on docsify.js.org